 5 Questions to help you decide if freelancing is for you

 What could be better than a career as a freelancer?
-Choosing you own hours, not having a boss to answer to and taking all the credit for your own hard work.
+Choosing your own hours, not having a boss to answer to, and taking all the credit for your own hard work.
 Brilliant!
 Freelancing can be the perfect solution for anyone who is feeling stifled by a 9 to 5 job.

 That’s the good stuff.
 However, setting up as a freelancer is hard work and you need to make sure that you can make the varied and challenging career path work for you.
 Ahead of National Freelancers Day on Wednesday 19th November, we’ve compiled a list of the top 5 questions you need to ask yourself before heading into life as an independent professional.